Atlas Logo

 Invocation

 Atlas takes one parameter as an argument: the file to be run.
+All other parameters will be pushed as strings onto the stack.
 If not given a filename, Atlas will run "main.atl" if present, or print a brief usage message if not.
 To invoke through a browser copy Atlas.html, Atlas.js, Atlas.wasm and Atlas.data to a served directory.
 A file named filelist.txt must also be present in the directory, which is a list of files to preload onto the filesystem.
 The list will include a main.atl and any supporting files.
 See the docs directory for a concrete example.

 Data Types

 All data in Atlas is floating point.
 This means that linear indexing only works out to about 16 million (24 bits), and the effective maximum dimension size (but not total size) of a tensor is 16 million.
-The total number of elements may not exceed 2^32 (4 gigaelements) or adressing will fail.
+The total number of elements may not exceed 2^32 (4 gigaelements) or addressing will fail.
 All other types of data (e.g. strings) are converted into a tensor of floating point values.
+Strings use backslash as the escape character so that '\'' is a string with a single quote and '\\' is a single backslash etc.

 Tensors